Varsity Head Coach: Dan O'Dell

 After spending two years as an IT consultant following graduation, Dan got back into the sport of volleyball by training with the Men's National Team during the winter of 2009.
 He played professionally in Portugal during the 2009-2010 season helping lead GC Vilacondense to their highest finish in club history.

 Upon returning home, Dan began his coaching career at Mizuno Long Beach.
 He coached a top team at Mizuno Long Beach for 4 years, where his teams have placed among the nation's best.
-He is now the Club Director at Momentous VBC, having taken their 16's team to an 11th place finish nationally in 2016.
+He is now the Club Director at Momentous VBC, having taken their 16's team to an 11th place finish nationally in 2016, and 17's team to a 5th place finish nationally in 2017.

 Dan began coaching at UCLA in 2010 as a volunteer assistant.
 He was promoted to a full-time assistant in the winter of 2011, taking charge of the team's middle blockers and controlling the defense for the team.
 In 2011, he helped lead UCLA to the National Championship.

-Dan lives in Long Beach with his wife, Alli, and their daughters, Olivia and Kyla.
+Dan lives in Long Beach with his wife, Alli, and their daughters, Olivia and Kyla, and son Connor.
 He grew up in Rochester, NY in a big family with four brothers.
 He enjoys spending time with his family, watching sports, and playing games.
 He is also a big fan of the Buffalo Bills and Syracuse hoops.

 Collegiately Chelsea went on to play at the University of La Verne, a small DIII school in the Inland Empire.
 She was attracted to the volleyball program and school because of the core values, family like environment, convenient location and gorgeous campus.
 The volleyball program was ranked 5th in the nation her freshman year and the school ranked top 50 on Forbes list.
 She played libero for the leopards and helped them to a 2nd place finish in an NCAA National Championship game her sophomore year.
 She went on to graduate with a Bachelor Degree in Speech Communication.
 Chelsea decided to continue her education at the University of La Verne by earning her Masters Degree in Leadership and Management.